liam-stuart/liam-stuart.github.io/_pages/about.md

   -
 ---

-I am currently a EPSRC funded Research Fellow and part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/) at the University of St Andrews.
+I am currently an EPSRC funded Research Fellow and part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/) at the University of St Andrews.

 My research is focused on fractal geometry and dynamical systems, and I'm also interested in hyperbolic geometry.